Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Serving Size: 1 cup

-- Once 5 minutes simmering has passed add your 100 grams of cold water into the pan and allow to sit for a further 2 minutes.
+- Once 5 minutes of simmering has passed, add your 100 grams of cold water into the pan and allow it to sit for a further 2 minutes.

-- Skim off any visible coffee particles from the surface.
+- Remove any coffee particles from the surface.

 - Serve hot or cold over ice.

-If you’re concerned about food-borne illness, pasteurized eggs should be used.
-Visit www.foodsafety.gov where you can get more information on safe food handling practices.
+Important Safety Disclaimers: If you’re worried about possible food-borne illness, use pasteurized eggs.
+Visit www.foodsafety.gov, where you can get more information on safe food handling practices.
 Consumption of raw eggs is not recommended and is done at your own risk!